dhu23/playground/fantasy/java/fantasy/README.md

 * add a healing class
 * create a competition between a damage dealer and a healer on dummy target

+# Skill cast evaluation
+The following are evaluated before the skill is cast.
+Upon successful cast, resource is consumed and cool downs/effects are triggered.
+These evaluations shall be associated with characters.
+- cast requirement, such as target, distance, etc
+- cool down requirement
+- resource requirement

 # Design Ideas
 ## Skill types
 * targeted instant skills: